pyroscope/rtorrent-ps/docs/RtorrentExtended.md

 ### trackers.alias.items=

 Returns all the mappings in the form ``«domain»=«alias»`` as a list.

 Note that domains that were not explicitly defined so far, but shown previously, are also contained in the list, with an empty alias.
+So to create a list for you to fill in the aliases, scroll through all your items on ``main`` or ``trackers``, so you can dump the domains of all loaded items.

 Example that prints all the domains and their aliases as commands that define them: